abhishekrathore03/react-photo-gallery/README.md

-# Getting Started with Create React App
+# REACT-PHOTO-GALLERY_APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## TODO:
+## Done:
 - Display the photos in a grid format.
 - Each photo item should display:
       - Thumbnail
       - Title (truncate if too long for the display)
 - Implement pagination or infinite scrolling to load and display more photos as the user scrolls.
+(Both were implimented)
 - When a photo is clicked in the gallery, navigate to a detailed photo page.
 - This page should display:
     -   Full-sized photo